-11.1.1 Right of appeal.
-An M.A. student registered in one of the participating colleges of the TST may appeal a grade or an academic decision which affects him or her adversely and which he or she considers to be unjust or inappropriate.
-Appeals may be made concerning grades for courses or papers; decisions of a supervisor; results of language examinations; evaluation of theses; decisions about a student's continuation in a program; or any other decision involving academic requirements and regulations as they pertain to a student.
-An appeal may also be made by a person not currently registered who was registered at the time the adverse grade was submitted or the adverse decision was taken.
-Decisions made by the Admissions Committee concerning admission and related matters are not subject to appeal.
+11.1.1 Right of appeal to TST.
+An MA student of a member college of the TST may appeal a grade or an academic decision which affects him or her adversely and which he or she considers to be unjust or inappropriate.
+Appeals may be made concerning grades for courses or papers, decisions of a supervisor, results of language examinations, evaluation of theses; decisions about a student's continuation in a program, or any other decision involving academic requirements and regulations as they pertain to a student.
+An appeal may also be made by a person not currently registered who was registered at the time the adverse grade was submitted or the adverse decision was taken, unless the student has since graduated from the degree program.